 The pattern beyond the United States

 The contracts described above are US federal.
-The structural risk they represent is not unique to the US.
+The risk they represent is not unique to the US.

 Commercial data integration companies operate across jurisdictions.
 The same business model of assembling disconnected government data into unified surveillance infrastructure exists in Canada, Australia, the UK, and elsewhere.
 Indigenous communities in those countries interact with their own governments through similar digital pipelines: benefit programs, land claims submissions, environmental monitoring, health data, treaty processes.